needle-mirror/com.unity.ui.builder/Documentation~/UI.Builder.md

 1. Shows unsaved StyleSheet as path="*unsaved in-memory StyleSheet with...".
 1. Upon saving, all unsaved StyleSheet paths are fixed.
 1. Shows `<Style>` tags for all root elements.
+1. (2019.3+) A relative path to a `.uss` asset will be used in the `src` attribute of the `<Style>` tag if the asset is in the same folder (directly or in a subfolder) as the main asset.
+Otherwise, an absolute path will be used.
+1. (2019.3+) A relative path to a `.uxml` asset will be used in the `src` attribute of the `<Template>` tag if the asset is in the same folder (directly or in a subfolder) as the main asset.
+Otherwise, an absolute path will be used.

 ### USS